koenvervloesem/snipskit/README.rst

 .. inclusion-marker-start-requirements

 SnipsKit is a Python 3-only library, requiring Python 3.5 or higher.
-It's currently tested on Python 3.5 and Python 3.6.
+It's currently tested on Python 3.5, 3.6 and 3.7.

 .. inclusion-marker-end-requirements